apache/openwhisk/docs/actions.md

 ### Creating and invoking an action

-A Java action is a Java program with a method called `main` that has the exact signature below:
+A Java action is a Java program with a method called `main` that has the exact signature as follows:
 ```
 public static com.google.gson.JsonObject main(com.google.gson.JsonObject);
 ```